This page was updated on May 27 2020 at 12:02 AM

 Consider the Shared Work program as you manage your work force.
 Shared Work lets you keep trained staff and avoid layoffs.
 Employees can receive partial Unemployment Insurance benefits while working reduced hours.
 Full-time, part-time and seasonal employees are eligible.
 See the website for details.

-I am guessing you are thinking, "There's not much here that will help".
-You would be correct.
-I would guess that more will be coming in the days and weeks ahead, especially as the impact worsens and the government "catches up" with the reality of the economic impact.
 The Chamber is in contact with local, regional, State and Federal legislators directly or through our partnerships with the Business Council of New York State, Unshackle Upstate, and the Chamber Alliance of New York State.
 We are working hard to advocate for our members and assist them in getting our legislators to understand the impact this crisis is having on all businesses.